shiven24k/Elegent/README.md

 - **Express** For creating RESTful API endpoints.
 - **MongoDB** For database storage.
 - **JWT** For user authentication.
+- **ReqRes"" For demo authentication

 ### Tools:
 - **Figma** Design reference (Figma Design).

+###Demo Authentication with ReqRes

+For demo purposes, you can use the following credentials:

+- Email: eve.holt@reqres.in
+- Password: any
+Use ReqRes for demo authentication and integration with the application.

 ## Installation